satyum/satyum/README.md

-### Hi there 👋
+###  About me 👋

 <!--
 **satyum/satyum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+My name is Satyam .
+I am a pentester and a coffeholic .
+This account is for my personal projects and hopefully some good linux configs i.e Arch and DWM.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Dwm and rofi cinfig file
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning kernel devlopment
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on some bash and data science projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with linux ricing configd
-- 💬 Ask me about ...
+- 💬 Ask me about web app devlopment or security
-- 📫 How to reach me: ...
+- 📫 How to reach me: satyamneg@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->